We give the Ordnance Survey’s OS Maps system a try, and are really impressed. View our guide to using OS Maps.

 After you have placed the map, you can now see a 3D model of the route on your tabletop.

-As it then says on the screen, pinch and zoom or rotate the model until you get a view that helps you see the route.
+As it says on the screen, pinch and zoom or rotate the model until you get a view that helps you see the route.

 Zoom in on the 3D model to see the route’s details.

-Once you have got the model to a size and position you are happy with, tap the Lock position button.
+Once you have the model to a size and position you are happy with, tap the Lock position button.
 After the 3D model is locked, you can walk around your table to examine the route.
 Move your phone closer to the model to zoom in.

 With the model position locked, you can walk around your table to examine the route from all angles.